 The unnatural worms have been filled with the same hatred of the living that the wights possess.
 Anyone who enters this room for more than a moment will cause a heap of these things to fall on the ceiling atop them.
-This can be avoided with a DC 15 DEX save; otherwise, the victim is Frightened and covered in the worms!
+This can be avoided with a SAVE VS. DEATH; otherwise, is covered in the worms and struck in terror (fleeing for 30 rounds)!

 Treat the worms as a grotesque and mindless swarm that bites for 1D4 HP of injury per turn.
-It has 20 hit points, but its diffuse nature means it has damage resistance to piercing and slashing attacks.
+It has 20 hit points, but its diffuse nature means it takes half damage from to stabbing and cutting weapons.

 The ceiling here has a dark hole in it.
-If someone is hoisted up, they can climb up a worm-ridden tunnel with a DC 12 STR (ATHLETICS) check; this exits the barrow.
+If someone is hoisted up, they can climb up a worm-ridden tunnel; this exits the barrow.